rawmind0/alpine-zk/k8s/README.md

  Zookeeper can now be accessed over the Rancher network.

- Note: When you scale the cluster, zero downtime is not guaranteed..yet..
+Testing Feature: When you scale the cluster, zero downtime is expected...